 While the overall topic is somewhat complex, the essentials of feng shui can easily be implemented into your home office space, giving you a boost in energy and productivity.
 Basically, the 2,300-year-old Chinese art comprises balancing the energy of a space to support your personal energy using elements of nature, light, color, and customized inspirational pieces.
-This can be done in a number of ways, including the following:
+You can feng shui your home office in a number of ways, including the following:

 Start by clearing away all the clutter you can see in your office — as well as any you can’t see that’s cluttering up your drawers, closets, or work bags.
 Toss it all out, including any excess information kept on your schedule, all those old voicemails and texts stored on your phone, and any other unnecessary collection.
 While you’re finishing up this task, see how well-balanced your office space is.
 Do you have too much one side, and very little on the other?
 Too much of one color or theme and not much else, etc.?
 See what you can do to balance things out and make it feel more harmonious overall.